1 January 1953 Toshiro Mayuzumi (23) joins two other Japanese composers in founding the Group of Three to promote contemporary music.

 Hans Werner Henze’s (27) radio opera Das Ende einer Welt, to words of Hildesheimer, is performed for the first time, in Hamburg.
 See 30 November 1965.

-Daniel Gregory Mason dies in Greenwich, Connecticut, aged 80 years and 14 days.
+Daniel Gregory Mason dies in Greenwich, Connecticut, USA, aged 80 years and 14 days.

 5 December 1953 Meeting in Rome, representatives of Italy and Yugoslavia agree to lessen tension over Trieste by removing troops from their common border.

 Pierre Boulez (28), Henri Pousseur (24), and Michel Fano travel from Paris to Cologne where Karlheinz Stockhausen (25) plays for them the first parts of Studie I that he has composed.

 Music for Anski’s play Le Dibbouk by Darius Milhaud (61) is performed for the first time, over the airwaves of Radio France.

 6 December 1953 Rural Antiphonies for five orchestras by Henry Brant (40) is performed for the first time, in New York.